dennyzhang/code.dennyzhang.com/course-schedule/README.md

 2. You may assume that there are no duplicate edges in the input prerequisites.

 Hints:
 1. This problem is equivalent to finding if a cycle exists in a directed graph.
-If a cycle exists, no topological ordering exists and therefore it will be impossible to take all courses.
-2. Topological Sort via DFS - A great video tutorial (21 minutes) on Coursera explaining the basic concepts of Topological Sort.
+2. Topological Sort via DFS
 3. Topological sort could also be done via BFS.

 Github: [challenges-leetcode-interesting](https://github.com/DennyZhang/challenges-leetcode-interesting/tree/master/course-schedule)